dapps-dev-club/dapps-dev-club-website/src/pages/hands-on/series-b/01-start-here.md

 When you run something via `npm run`, the value of `npm bin` is automatically prepended to the `PATH` environment variable.
-(That is how the `script` section in `package.json` works.)
+(That is how the `script` section within `package.json` works.)

-However to run these installed executables directly, via a shell command, we need to do this ourselves:
+However to run these installed executables directly, via a shell command, we need to do this by hand:

 ```bash
 $( npm bin )/truffle init